-The Effects of Noise Pollution on Unborn Infants
+The Effects of Noise Pollution on Fetuses

 The detrimental effects of noise pollution on children’s health start from the time they are conceived.
 Newborns are entering the world with high-frequency hearing loss due to in utero exposure to excessive noise.
 These newborns also may suffer from cochlear damage, general birth defects, being born prematurely and stunted growth.

 Newborns who are around sounds that exceed 45 dB can experience high blood pressure and high heart rate.
 Their respiratory rate may increase as well and there may be a decrease in oxygen saturation.